 There are a lot of options to discourage peeking at the keyboard.
 Most of these are low-tech solutions and inexpensive.

 - A Blacked-Out Keyboard - It’s really difficult to peek when there is nothing to peek at.
 You can have one or more keyboards whose keys are painted black or purchase Speed Skins that can be easily placed over keys and removed when needed.
 Regardless, your students won’t be able to see the keys.

 - Turning off all classroom lights (including the monitor) - Yes, this might be somewhat inconvenient for others in the room, but it is a very easy on-the-fly- way to make sure that your student cannot look at the keyboard.
 Note that this will only really work well if you are using a self-voicing keyboarding program.
 If you cannot turn off the monitor and speakers independently of one another, your student can use headphones or use a small external speaker.

-- A barrier between the student and the keyboard - There are several products on the market such as No Peek Keyboard Covers or these Computer Keyboard Covers.
+- A barrier between the student and the keyboard - There are several products on the market such as No Peek Keyboard Covers.
 But let’s be honest, you can just as easily make a similar item out of a cardboard box (or even out of wood if you’re inclined in that direction).